ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 Note that the for all these to work, we need open sourced copmilers and operating systems.
 (TODO: What about hardwares?)

 A nasty compiler and a nasty operating system can block unauthorized code.
 I can see why Richard Stallman builds GNU project as the first step to counter the Unix situation.
 Although the vision of having a free operating system, is first completed by Linux, which was built by Linus Torvalds in 1990s.

 ## Open source camps

+1997, Eric Raymond published the "The Cathedral and the Bazaar."
+1998, inspired by the writing, Netscape browser is released as a free software.
+Raymond considered the Netscape action is a great chance to convince the business world to release their source code.

+In a meeting of 1998, the group of people decided to rebrand the free-software as "open source" for the coprate world to adopt it. [^os_history] They modified the Debian Free Software Guidelines as open source definitions and founded the open source initiative.

+The open source definition has 10 points. [^osd] I don't intend to go into details.
+Unlike the Software freedom definitions, which focusing on what users can do with the software, the open source definition only qualify what properties of a license should satisfy.

+The rationales of the 10 points, as the annotated version shows, are mostly defenses against open washing and ill-licensing tricks.
+The OSI-AI page [^osi_ai] cites the freedom of run, study, modify, and share.

+So in the philosophical root, the open source movement is still free software but more means to ends.

 ## Free Software Foundation's take on AI

 In October 2024, Free Software Foundation released a post [^fsf_ai] on their view point of AI.

+It cites the difficulty to find the "source code" of the machine learning model.

+Freedom may not equal to justice.

+## Open source Initiative's take on AI

 ## Why do we want freedom?

+- Developement
+- Justice
+- Geopolitics

 [^freedom]:https://www.gnu.org/bulletins/bull1.txt